GLIMS-RGI/rgi_user_guide/docs/welcome.md

 # Welcome

-The Randolph Glacier Inventory ([RGI](https://www.glims.org/RGI)) is a global inventory of glacier outlines.
+The Randolph Glacier Inventory ([RGI](https://www.glims.org/RGI)) is a global inventory of glacier outlines including a set of attributes and other relevant auxiliary information.
 This Technical Report provides detailed documentation of the RGI version 7.0 but also includes general information on the RGI and its earlier versions.

 ```{warning}